 When a customer purchases a lawnmower, they’re actually looking for a perfectly manicured lawn; somewhere they can be proud of and go to relax.

 Pinpointing the emotional reasons behind a user’s purchasing behaviour is the key to great ad copy and helping to improve your PPC ads.

 As a busy business owner you may not have the time or the resources to implement our AdWords top tips and improve your PPC ads.
-But as Clever Marketing, one of Hampshire’s top digital marketing agencies, we are able to do that for you.
+But as Clever Marketing, a top Hampshire PPC agency, we are able to do that for you.